Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Preliminaries

-\begin{definition} The \emph{effect ratio} is defined as \end{definition} The effect ratio, $\lambda$, (and related variants) has been considered in many prior works for various study designs \citep{Baiocchi2010,Kang2018,Zhang2022BridgingRatio,Park2023,pashley2024iv}, though not yet in the stepped-wedge design.
-It is exactly the ratio of two sample average treatment effects, namely of the effect of randomization on the outcome and the effect of randomization on the treatment.
+The effect ratio, $\lambda$, (and related variants) has been considered in many works for various study designs \citep{Baiocchi2010, Kang2018, Fogarty2021Biased, Zhang2022BridgingRatio, Park2023, pashley2024iv, chen2025manipulating}, though not yet in the stepped-wedge design.
+It is exactly the ratio of two sample average treatment effects, namely, the effect of randomization on the outcome and on the treatment.
 Under certain assumptions (introduced below) on the randomized intervention $Z$, the effect ratio has an intuitive interpretation as the sample average causal effect among the complier subpopulation \citep{Kang2018}, also referred to as the local average treatment effect \citep{schochet2024design, aronow2024randomization}.